Maintaining the Union of Unit Discs under Insertions with Near-Optimal Overhead: Maintaining Lower Envelope of Pseudo-Lines

 \subsection{Preliminaries}

-Let $E$ be a planar family of pseudo-lines, and let $\ell$ be a vertical line strictly to the left of the first intersection point in $E$.
-The line $\ell$ defines a total order $\leq$ on the pseudo-lines in $E$, namely for $e_1, e_2 \in E$, we have $e_1 \leq e_2$ if and only if $e_1$ intersects $\ell$ below $e_2$.
-Since each pair of pseudo-lines in $E$ crosses exactly once, it follows that if we consider a vertical line $\ell'$ strictly to the right of the last intersection point in $E$, the order of the intersection points between $\ell'$ and $E$, from bottom to top, is exactly reversed.
+Let $E$ be a family of $x$-monotone pseudo-lines in $\reals^2$; a vertical line crosses each pseudo-line in exactly one point.
+Let $\ell$ be a vertical line strictly to the left of the first intersection point in $E$.
+It defines a total order $\leq$ on the pseudo-lines in $E$, namely, for $e_1, e_2 \in E$, we have $e_1 \leq e_2$ if and only if $e_1$ intersects $\ell$ below $e_2$.
+Since each pair of pseudo-lines in $E$ cross exactly once, it follows that if we consider a vertical line $\ell'$ strictly to the right of the last intersection point in $E$, the order of the intersection points between $\ell'$ and $E$, from bottom to top, is reversed.

+The \emph{lower envelope} $\cL(E)$ of $E$ is the $x$-monotone curve obtained by taking the pointwise minimum of the pseudo-lines in $E$, i.e., if we regard each pseudo-line of $E$ as the graph of a univariate function $e(x)$, then the lower envelope $\cL(E)$ is the graph of the function $\min_{e\in E} e(x)$, $x\in \reals$.
+A \emph{breakpoint} of $\cL(E)$ is an intersection point of two pseudo-lines that appears on $\cL(E)$, and an \emph{arc} or \emph{segment} of $\cL(E)$ is the maximal contiguous portion of a pseudo-line of $E$ that appears on $\cL(E)$ (between two consecutive breakpoints).
+Combinatorially, $\cL(E)$ can be represented by the sequence of its breakpoints and arcs in the increasing $x$-order; the first and the last arcs of $\cL(E)$ are unbounded.
+The \emph{upper envelope} $\cU(E)$ of $E$ is similarly the $x$-monotone curve obtained by taking the pointwise maximum of the pseudo-lines in $E$.

-The \emph{lower envelope} $\mathcal{L}(E)$ of $E$ is the $x$-monotone curve obtained by taking the pointwise minimum of the pseudo-lines in $E$.
-Combinatorially, the lower envelope $\mathcal{L}(E)$ is a sequence of connected segments of the pseudo-lines in $E$, where the first and last segment are unbounded.
-Two properties are crucial for our data structure: (A) every pseudo-line contributes at most one segment to $\mathcal{L}(E)$; and (B) the order of these segments corresponds exactly to the order $\leq$ on $E$ defined above.
-In fact, our data structure works for every set of planar curves with properties (A) and (B) (with an appropriate order $\leq)$, even if they are not pseudo-lines in the strict sense; this fact will prove useful in Section~\ref{sec:union_maintain} below.
+In this section, we focus on $\cL(E)$.
+The following two properties of $\cL(E)$ are crucial for our data structure: \begin{itemize} \item[(A)] every pseudo-line contributes at most one segment to $\cL(E)$; and \item[(B)] the order of these segments from left to right corresponds exactly to the order $\leq$ on $E$ defined above. \end{itemize}

-We assume a computational model in which primitive operations on pseudo-lines, such as computing the intersection point of two pseudo-lines or determining the intersection point of a pseudo-line with a vertical line can be performed in constant time.
+We assume a computational model in which primitive operations on pseudo-lines, such as computing the intersection point of two pseudo-lines or determining the intersection point of a pseudo-line with a vertical line, can be performed in constant time.